-Unsaturated polyester resin (UPR) coating is one of the earliest developed varieties of coatings.
+Abstract: Unsaturated polyester resin (UPR) coatings are one of the earliest developed varieties of coatings.
 UPR as a film-forming resin for coatings not only has excellent coating performance and low cost, so UPR coatings are widely used in the coating industry.
 The article reviews the research progress of various existing UPR coatings.
-UPR coatings are classified into air-drying UPR coatings, anti-fouling UPR coatings, fire-resistant UPR coatings, anti-corrosion UPR coatings, insulating UPR coatings, and low (zero) volatile organic compound (VOC) emission UPR coatings.
+The UPR coatings are classified into air-drying UPR coatings, anti-fouling UPR coatings, fire-resistant UPR coatings, anti-corrosion UPR coatings, insulating UPR coatings, and low (zero) volatile organic compound (VOC) emission UPR coatings.
 The characteristics and development status of various coatings are expounded separately, the mechanism of coatings is briefly described, and the future development trend and research direction of UPR coatings are prospected.

 This study introduces the characteristics and development status of various existing UPR coatings, and discusses the future development trend and research direction of UPR coatings.